tthorntone/AdNauseam-Wiki/Block-more,-way-more.md

 ![hpHosts](https://raw.githubusercontent.com/gorhill/uBlock/master/doc/img/wiki-hphosts.png)

-I have been using this list since days now, and I really do not see many issues, i.e. numerous unexpected web site "breakage".
+I have been using this list for days now, and I really do not see many issues, i.e. numerous unexpected web site "breakage".

 I cannot select this list by default for new installs, since I have no idea yet of its likelihood of "breaking" web pages.
 But you may want to give it a try, adding an extra 20,000 ad servers to the filtering engine surely is of help.
 See results of [this benchmark](/gorhill/uBlock/wiki/Reference-benchmark) below to compare using **hpHosts ad/tracking servers** vs out-of-the-box default lists (remember, figures are what was **not** blocked, thus the lower the numbers the better).